TERMS OF SERVICE

 4. Job fees, payments & refunds

-- The Customer shall pay the Company the Job Fee for a Job undertaken by a Tradesperson.
-The Company will issue a Tax Invoice to the Customer for the Job Fee via JAK and/or email.
+- The Tradesperson shall pay the Company the Service Fee for a Job undertaken by the Tradesperson across the JAK platform.
+The Company will issue a Tax Invoice to the Tradesperson for the Service Fee via JAK and/or email.
 All payments for a Job must be made through JAK (or at the Company’s discretion, directly to the Company).

 - Payment of the Job Fee will be charged to the Customer’s credit card the day following the Job.